- Contact Us

 In a recent article for The Journal for Nurse Practitioners (JNP), AANP State Policy Coordinator Julia Dieperink, MA, and AANP Research Specialist Chantel DePaepe, MPH, examined the results of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) Act.
 This act, which was signed into law in October 2018, permanently authorizes NPs to prescribe MATs once they have obtained a buprenorphine waiver from the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Overall, the .
+Overall, the number of NPs with buprenorphine waivers has substantially increased.
 NPs in Full Practice Authority states were also found to be more likely to have a buprenorphine waiver than those in Reduced or Restricted States.

 Hear from practicing NPs—and AANP members—on their experience obtaining the critical buprenorphine waiver.